kevinwojo/flask-template/README.md

 ## Continuous Deployment
 TBD

-### Trunk-Based Branching
-The automation in this repository favors a [trunk-based branching strategy](https://trunkbaseddevelopment.com/).
-This strategy reduces the need for complex automation to deal with the overhead introduced by other branching techniques and lends itself to immutable and fully-tested builds.

 ### Dockerfile
 The Dockerfile in this repository is structured to attempt to make good use of [build caching](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache).
 The ordering of the `RUN` and `COPY` directives